bmanders716/bmanders716.github.io/cookbook.md

                1 onion.
                1 apple.
                2 tablespoonfuls of curry powder.
-               Ω pint of cream.
+               Ì†∞int of cream.
-               2†oz. of butter or dripping.
+               2‡Ø∫. of butter or dripping.
                A few drops of lemon juice.

 _Method._--Cut the rabbit, or chicken, into joints, and fry them in the